 Marginalisations that are repped include: multiracial, Nigerian, brown, Jewish, Muslim, blind, OCD, anxiety.

-Most of the stories in this book are #ownvoices in certain aspects.
+Most of the stories in this book are #ownvoices for certain aspects.

 One of the first things that struck me about this book is the intersectionality.
 The stories don’t just feature POC main characters.
 They show that it is possible to be marginalised in more than one aspect.